 4. Tests of reasoning carefully designed in our lab

-a) Patterns of blood flow on fMRI scans during performance of two different reasoning tasks
+6. Measures of brain function: patterns of activation and functional connectivity on fMRI scans during performance of two different reasoning tasks